 3. Start countdown.

-NOTE: If you do not do this step within three seconds of doing Step 2, "START" will flash.
+NOTE: If you do not do this step within 3 seconds of doing Step 2, "START?" will appear.
 You then have 1 minute to touch START/ENTER or TIMER SET before the Display returns to time of day.
-TOUCH